SRoddis/Mongo.Migration/Readme.md

 Mongo.Migration is designed for the [MongoDB C# Driver](https://github.com/mongodb/mongo-csharp-driver) to migrate your documents easily and on-the-fly.
 No more downtime for schema-migrations.
 Just write small and simple `migrations`.

+`**Edit**`

+With version 3.0.0 of Mongo.Migration I added the possibility to run migrations on StartUp.
+In order to keep the core of Mongo.Migration in focus, it is still possible to run migrations at runtime (on-the-fly).
+In addition, there is now the option of executing migrations at the start of the application.

 `**PLEASE NOTE**` If you use on-the-fly migration updates, aggregation pipeline and projections are not handled, because they don’t use serialization.
 You have to handle them yourself.

 # Installation